 Best Smart Hummingbird Feeder

-Birdbuddy is known for its user-friendliness and thoughtful and fun app, and its Pro Smart Hummingbird Feeder is no exception.
-Everything about its use is intuitive and easy.
-AI identification, 5 MP photos, 2K HD video with slo-mo—everything you need is included out of the box.
-A subscription is optional to unlock features like family sharing and a higher bit rate, but the feeder is perfectly usable without it.
-There’s also no auxiliary solar panel to worry about, as it’s built into the roof.
-Pairing with your phone is a cinch, integrating it into the Birdbuddy app with other feeders is a snap, and even filling it is no problem—unlike other hummingbird feeders that have weirdly cavernous capacities and/or need to be filled upside down, the Birdbuddy’s bottom screws off and holds a reasonable 1.75 cups of liquid.
-This is more important than you’d think, as Cornell Lab of Ornithology points out that the easier it is to clean a hummingbird feeder, the more likely you are to do it often and well.
+Birdbuddy is known for its user-friendliness and thoughtful app—its Pro Smart Hummingbird Feeder is no exception.
+The feeder is intuitive and easy to use, and you don't need a subscription to access fun features like AI identification, 5 MP photos, and 2K HD video with slo-mo.
+A subscription will unlock features like family sharing and a higher bit rate, but the feeder is perfectly functional without those.
+There’s also no auxiliary solar panel to worry about, as the panel is built into the feeder's roof.
+Pairing with your phone is a cinch, integrating it into the Birdbuddy app with other feeders is a snap, and even refilling it is no problem.
+Unlike other hummingbird feeders that have weirdly cavernous capacities and/or need to be filled upside down, the Birdbuddy’s bottom screws off and holds a reasonable 1.75 cups of liquid.
+This is more important than you might think, as Cornell Lab of Ornithology points out that the easier it is to clean a hummingbird feeder, the more likely you are to do it often and well.

-It also comes with extra plastic flowers and a little brush to scrub them with, and the app sends reminders as to when it's time to clean.
-You'll also find fun, seasonal touches in the app, like the ability to send digital bird holiday cards with your pics, or a tool to superimpose hats, clothes, and various accessories on the birds, which is actually funnier than it sounds.
+This feeder also comes with extra plastic flowers and a little brush for scrubbing them, and the app sends reminders when it's time to clean.
+You'll also find fun, seasonal touches in the app, like the ability to send digital bird holiday cards with the photos your feeder captures, and a tool that superimposes hats, clothes, and various accessories on the birds, which is actually funnier than it sounds.
 However, as with the Birdbuddy Pro seed feeder, below, the big downside is that the feeder's sensor doesn’t always pick up every bird that visits, which can definitely be a bummer when you see something interesting out the window but it doesn’t show up in the app.

 | Specs | |